BUS 204 - Management: Theory and Practice

 Course Learning Outcomes

-1. Apply traditional management theories to current management case problems.
+1. Apply traditional management theories to current management problems.